MicrosoftDocs/sql-docs/docs/relational-databases/tables/lesson-2-creating-and-managing-data-in-a-hierarchical-table.md

     GO

     ```

-The next task will reorganize the hierarchy.

-  Reordering Data in a Hierarchical Table Using Hierarchical Methods
+## Reordere Data in a Hierarchical Table Using Hierarchical Methods
 [!INCLUDE[tsql-appliesto-ss2012-xxxx-xxxx-xxx-md](../../includes/tsql-appliesto-ss2012-xxxx-xxxx-xxx-md.md)]
 Reorganizing a hierarchy is a common maintenance task.
 In this task, we will use an UPDATE statement with the [GetReparentedValue](../../t-sql/data-types/getreparentedvalue-database-engine.md) method to first move a single row to a new location in the hierarchy.
 Then we will move an entire sub-tree to a new location.